raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 ![Breadboard Cross-Section](images/breadboardxsection.png)

 To ground the whole rainbow with one jumper wire:

 1) Connect the jumper wire attached to <b>GND</b> to a breadboard <i>rail</i>.
 2) Make sure transistors connect the same <i>rail</i> as the ground jumper wire and to the same <i>bar</i> as the LED:
 (diagram)

-+ Now add the rest of your LEDs, LED jumper wires, and transistors to the breadboard in a colour arrangement of your choice.
++ Add the rest of your LEDs, LED jumper wires, and transistors to the breadboard in a colour arrangement of your choice.

 Make sure to leave room for a button at the end.
 It will help to use the same colour jumper wire as your LED if you are using many different colours.